Major Preparation Course Descriptions

 Communication Studies M147: Sociology of Mass Communication.
 (Same as Sociology M176) Studies in relationship between mass communication and social organization.
 Topics include history and organization of major media institutions, social forces that shape production of mass media news and entertainment, selected studies in media content, and effects of media on society.

-Communication Studies 148: Marketing, Advertising and Human Nature.
+Communication Studies 148: Integrated Marketing.
 Marketing, Advertising, and Behavior from the viewpoint of evolutionary psychology and biology.
 Includes analysis of motives, patterns of consumption, current marketing strategies and marketing myths, and the contents and effectiveness of advertising.

 Communication Studies M149: Media: Gender, Race, Class & Sexuality.
 (Same as Women's Studies M149 and Labor and Workplace Studies M149) Communication Studies and Women's Studies majors.
 Examination of manner in which media culture induces people to perceive various dominant and dominated and/or colonized groups of people.
 Ways in which women, gay, lesbian, bisexual, transgendered, racial, and ethnic marginalized peoples, class relations, and other subaltern or subordinated groups are presented and often misrepresented in media.
 Investigation and employment of practical applications of communications and feminist theories for understanding ideological nature of stereotyping and politics of representation through use of media, guest presentations, lectures, class discussions, and readings.
 Introduction to theory and practice of cultural studies.